Period Properties renovations - Hidden issues & how to manage them

 Common hidden issues in a period home and how to solve them

-1. Structural Cracks Hidden Behind Stucco Facades
+1. Cracks in Stucco Facades

 Stucco render plaster facade.
 Behind the facade is a brick structural skin wall.
 Cracks in the plaster can sometimes be caused by structural issues in the brick walls behind.